Ranger-4297/YAGPDB-ccs/README.md

 <h2>License</h2>

-<p>This repository is licensed unuder the terms of the below license.
+<p>This repository is licensed under the terms of the below license.
 The GNU, General Public License Version 3</p>

 <a href="https://github.com/Ranger-4297/YAGPDB-ccs/blob/main/LICENSE">Full License</a><br>